 He is so excited to hop on that bus.
 He is ready to learn, ready for the independence, ready for new friends and ready for all kindergarten has in store for him.

 And so, grateful for and expectant of how he will grow this year, I pray I will also be ready.

 I choose to surrender my sadness and worry while trusting God with our son’s safety; He’s got this.

 As I watch our son’s excitement and joy, I choose to dream and hope right alongside him.
 Ready or not, I can’t wait because he can’t wait.

 Our son will do just fine out there in the little part of the world called kindergarten.
 In fact, I know he will thrive.

 I will likely be one big mess of emotion as he steps onto the school bus that first day.
-I will do my best to keep it together for his sake (and my neighbors).
+For the sake of our son (and neighbors), I’ll do my best to keep it together.
+But I make no promises.